TylerTemp/SaintsField/README.md

 *   `bool customPicker=true`: use a custom object pick that only display objects which meet the requirements
 *   `Type compType`: the type of the component.
 It can be a component, or an object like `GameObject`, `Sprite`.
 The field will be this type.
 It can NOT be an interface
 *   `params Type[] requiredTypes`: a list of required components or interfaces you want.
-Only objects with all of the types can be signed.
+Only objects with all the types can be signed.
 *   AllowMultiple: No

 **Known Issue**: IMGUI, manually sign a null object by using Unity's default pick will sign an empty string instead of null.
 Use custom pick to avoid this inconsistency.